 The Frangipane were one of the most important Roman families in the XIIth century, but in the XVIth century their influence on Roman matters had greatly declined.
 Some of them chose to fight for France, Spain or Austria and in 1600 Lello Frangipane died during the Long Turkish War (1593-1606) between Austria and the Ottomans (you may wish to see his bust by Alessandro Algardi).

 The Marenzi were a family from Milan and their coat of arms includes a biscione (grass snake), a heraldic symbol of the Visconti, rulers of Milan in 1277-1447.
-The Marenzi who settled at Trieste became part of the Austrian aristocracy in 1654.
+The Marenzi who settled in Trieste became part of the Austrian aristocracy in 1654.
 Franz Anton Marenzi was a general who fought in the Imperial Army during the First and Second Italian Independence Wars.

 (left) Monument to Emperor Leopold I/Archduke of Austria Leopold VI and behind it Palazzo della Borsa by Antonio Mollari (1806); (right) bronze statue cast in Venice

 In 1660 Holy Roman Emperor Leopold I, at the beginning of his long reign (1658-1705) during which he faced the Ottoman Siege of Vienna, visited Trieste.
 Local authorities erected a column to celebrate the event in a square near the harbour.
 It was moved to its present location in the early XIXth century.
 It recalls the Venetian ones at Piazza S. Marco and in towns belonging to the Republic (e.g. Chioggia).